PatrickAttankurugu/PatrickAttankurugu/README.md

 <h4>
  <P>Patrick Attankurugu is a level 300 Computer Science student at the University of Ghana.
-  He is an aspiring software engineer and machine learning scientist.Patrick hopes to use technology to advocate for orphans, widows and abandoned kids.
+  He is an aspiring software engineer and machine learning specialist.
+Patrick has a few engineering skills and is open to collaborate with other engineers out there in building software.</P>
-  He aims for a world where orphans no longer live in orphanages but in homes as adopted sons and daughters.</P>

 </h4>